Xilinx/PYNQ/docs/source/overlay_design_methodology/python_overlay_api.rst

 The Default API
 ---------------

-When and Overlay is loaded using the ``pynq.Overlay`` function all of the IP and hierarchies in the overlay will have drivers assigned to them and used to construct an object hierarchy.
+When and Overlay is loaded using the :class:`pynq.overlay.Overlay` function all of the IP and hierarchies in the overlay will have drivers assigned to them and used to construct an object hierarchy.
 The IP can then be accessed via attributes on the returned overlay class using the names of the IP and hierarchies in the block diagram.

-If no driver has been specified for a type of IP then a ``DefaultIP`` will be instantiated offering ``read`` and ``write`` functions to access the IP's address space and named accessors to any interrupts or GPIO pins connected to the IP.
-Hierarchies likewise will be instances of ``DefaultHierarchy`` offering access to any sub hierarchies or contained IP.
+If no driver has been specified for a type of IP then a :class:`pynq.overlay.DefaultIP` will be instantiated offering ``read`` and ``write`` functions to access the IP's address space and named accessors to any interrupts or GPIO pins connected to the IP.
+Hierarchies, likewise will be instances of :class:`pynq.overlay.DefaultHierarchy` offering access to any sub hierarchies or contained IP.
 The top-level ``Overlay`` also acts just like any other IP.